 Students wishing to pursue careers in community services may, with departmental approval, follow the non-certification program.
-Students following one of the three certification programs must complete liberal studies courses required of all students, major courses required by the department and certification courses.
+Students following one of the three certification programs must complete general education courses required of all students, major courses required by the department and certification courses.

-Students following the community careers program must complete liberal studies courses required of all students, and major courses selected by departmental advisement.
+Students following the community careers program must complete general education courses required of all students, and major courses selected by departmental advisement.

+MAJOR REG QUIREMENTS 33 credits

+URED 120 The Human Communit у З

+URED 200 Introduction to Urban 3

+Education

+URED 301 ni- 6

-WAJOR REQUIREMENTS URED 120 The Human Community 3 URED 200 Introduction to Urban 3 Education URED 301 Community Affairs Seminar and Field Study URED 482 The Inner City Child and 3 His Environment
+URED 482 nar and Field Study م

+URED 462 The Inner City Child and His Environment d 3

+in addition

-In addition, students must select six courses from the following, or from other courses approved by the department:
+students must select six

+ollowing, or from other courses

+approved t by the department:

 URED 209 Violence in the Com- 3

 munity

 URED 210 Drug Use and Abuse 3

-URED 304 Education of the Self 3
+URED 304 Education of the Self 3 3 3

 URED 372 Development and 3

 Change in Education

 URED 420 Urban Issues: Other 3

 Minorities

-URED.
-48∩ Ethnic Dance 3
+URED 480 Ethnic Dance 3

-URED Non-Partisan Political 3
+URED 483 Non-Partisan Political 3

-OILLD 400 Action Ŭ
+Action ,

-ACION